sinseman44/koolnova-BMS-Integration/README.md

 # Features

-- Integrates local API to read/write Modbus koolnova registers
+- Local polling over Modbus RTU or Modbus TCP.
+- Config flow setup from the Home Assistant UI.
+- Multiple controller support when each controller has a unique device name and Modbus connection.
+- Koolnova 1.0 and Koolnova 2.0 Modbus table selection, with automatic detection.
+- `climate` entities for configured areas.
-- Provides `climate` for each area, `sensor`, `select` and `switch`
+- `sensor`, `number`, `select` and `switch` entities for diagnostics and configuration.
+- Versioned runtime register maps so Koolnova 2.0 system commands use the correct moved addresses.

 ## Climate

 ![koolnova_climate](png/koolnova_climate.png)

 The following parameters can be controlled for the `climate` platform entities:
-- Power
+- Area power on/off.
-- Target temperature (celcius, Min: 15°C -> Max: 35°C)
+- Target temperature (Celsius, Min: 15°C -> Max: 35°C).
-- Operation mode (HVAC mode: Heating/Refeshing)
-- Fan mode (HVAC mode)
+- Fan mode:
+  - Auto
+  - Off
+  - Low
+  - Medium
+  - High
+- Area HVAC mode follows the controller-wide `Global HVAC mode`.

+The Koolnova system uses a controller-wide heating/cooling mode.
+Area `climate` entities can turn a zone on or off and adjust the zone temperature and fan mode, but changing from cooling to heating is done from the `Global HVAC mode` select entity.

 ## Sensor (Diagnostic)
 ### for RTU mode